davenaylor/postie/readme.txt

 Tags: e-mail, email, post-by-email
 Requires at least: 3.0
 Tested up to: 4.0
-Stable tag: 1.6.0
+Stable tag: 1.6.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Postie allows you to create posts via e-mail, including many advanced features not found in WordPress's default Post by Email feature.
+Postie allows you to create posts via email, including many advanced features not found in WordPress's default Post by Email feature.

 == Description ==
-Postie offers many advanced features for creating posts via e-mail, including the ability to assign categories by name, included pictures and videos, and automatically strip off signatures.
+Postie offers many advanced features for creating posts via email, including the ability to assign categories by name, included pictures and videos, and automatically strip off signatures.
 It also has support for both IMAP and POP3, with the option for ssl with both.
 For usage notes, see the